Hurricane Recovery News

 The Edge ferries are undamaged and have already been scheduled for trips in October.
 The Edge is currently running a 3-times weekly ferry service on Thursday, Saturday and Sunday between Saba, Statia and St. Kitts.
 It will depart Saba at 7:30 AM, travel via Statia, and arrive in St. Kitts at 11:15 AM.
 The return trip will depart St Kitts at 3.30 PM, arriving back in Saba at 6:00 PM, again routing via Statia.

 In addition to this service, there will be a twice-weekly service between Saba and St. Maarten.
 The Edge will depart from Saba on Mondays at 9:00 AM, arriving in Simpson Bay, St Maarten at 10:30 AM.
 On Wednesdays they will depart St. Maarten at 3:30 PM, from The Simpson Bay dock, arriving back in Saba by 5:00 PM.
-They will also make a day trip every Friday, departing Saba at 9:00 AM and returning from St. Maarten at 3:30 PM.
-Please note that the service in to St Maarten is strictly for St Maarten residents and Dutch passport holders only.
+They will also make a day trip every Saturday, departing Saba at 9:00 AM and returning from St. Maarten at 3:30 PM.
 For enquiries and ticket purchases, please contact Aqua Manaia Adventures directly - Tel:+1 721 5442640 or 5442631 // Email: [email protected] On Saba, you can also contact Sea Saba - Tel: +599 4162226 // Email: [email protected]

 Saba has survived the passing of both hurricanes and all the staff and crew are safe.
 The island clean-up has begun and there is come structural damage scattered throughout the island.
 Mainly a lot of trees and loss of vegetation, but all roads are accessible.
-Unfortunately, the Dawn II has sustained damage and will be hauled out for repairs through 30 Nov 2017.
+Unfortunately, the Dawn II has sustained damage and will be hauled out for repairs through 31 Dec 2017.
+We suggest you contact The Edge (see above), or WinAir for alternative travel options.

 - All pre-paid travel during this time can be used for future travel or you can make a request for a full refund, without penalties

 They are now running 3 trips in both directions, Monday-Sunday.
-As of today, this is the schedule they are authorized to operate:
+This is the schedule they are currently authorized to operate:

 To St Maarten: 9:45 AM, 11:30 AM, & 4:00 PM